Skip to content

 Share

-Most SAP Commerce Cloud migrations take 4–6 months for a single market.
-Franke Group — a global manufacturer of kitchen systems — needed to launch a fully modernised direct-to-consumer platform across nine European countries.
+Most SAP Commerce Cloud migrations take 4-6 months for a single market.
+Franke Group, a global kitchen systems manufacturer, needed to go live across nine European countries.
 The timeline: 90 days.

 TL;DR: Franke migrated from legacy on-prem to SAP Commerce Cloud across 9 countries in 90 days — earning an SAP Quality Award.
 The project achieved a 20% conversion increase and 30% faster order processing.
 Key methodology: standards-first architecture (minimising custom code), agile sprints with weekly steering, and phased go-live.
 83% of migrations exceed budgets (Bloor Group, 2023) — structured governance and scope discipline are what separate the 17% that succeed.